How are patterns of species richness and morphological diversity explained?

 (a) How are predator morphologies and behaviors shaped by the material characteristics of their prey?

-(c) Do transitions into novel environments (ecological opportunity) accelerate rates of evolution (both molecular and/or morphological)?
+(c) Do transitions into novel habitats foster both molecular and/or morphological evolution?

 (d) What is the relationship between adaptive radiation and morphological diversification?